Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Introduction

-Optimal transport (OT) \citep[for a detailed mathematical discussion see e.g.][]{villani2008optimal,santambrogio2015optimal} has been a focus of attention in various research fields for a long time.
-More recently, its powerful geometric features promoted by improved computational tools \citep[see e.g.][]{chizat2018scaling,peyre2019computational,guo2020fast,lin2020fixed} have turned OT into a promising new tool for modern data analysis with applications in machine learning \citep{frogner2015learning,arjovsky2017wasserstein,schmitz2018wasserstein,yang2018low,vacher2021dimension}, computer vision \citep{baumgartner2018visual,kolkin2019style}, genetics \citep{evans2012phylogenetic,schiebinger2019optimal}, cell biology \citep{gellert2019substrate,klatt2020empirical,tameling2021colocalization}, image processing \citep{pitie2007automated,rabin2015convex,bonneel2016wasserstein,tartavel2016wasserstein} and statistical inference \citep{sommerfeld2018inference,lee2018minimax,mena2019statistical,panaretos2019statistical}, among others.\\ However, the wide range of such applications also surfaced some limitations of classical OT.
-In particular, the assumption of equal total mass intensity of the measures is often inappropriate.
-A straightforward strategy to overcome this issue is to normalise the measures' total intensities.
-However, this preprocessing step has an immediate impact on data analysis, in particular on the underlying transport plan.
-For example, when matching point clouds of different sizes the resulting plan distributes mass among several points, whereas often it is desired to match points one-to-one which is favourable in many applications (see \Cref{fig:uotvsot}).
-Attempts to circumvent this issue have led to a range of \emph{unbalanced optimal transport} (UOT) proposals \citep[see e.g.][]{figalli2010optimal,liero2018optimal,chizat2018unbalanced,balaji2020robust,mukherjee2021outlier,heinemann2022kantorovich}.
-These formulations extend optimal transport concepts to general positive measures by either fixing the total amount of mass to be transported in advance or by penalising the hard marginal constraints inherent in OT.
-All these approaches also give rise to associated barycenters, generalising the popular notion of \emph{OT barycenters} \citep{agueh2011barycenters} to measures of unequal total intensity \citep{chizat2018scaling,friesecke2021barycenters,heinemann2022kantorovich}. \\ The UOT formulation considered here is the $(p,C)$-Kantorovich-Rubinstein distance (KRD) (see \Cref{sec:krd}) whose structural properties and related $(p,C)$-barycenter have recently been studied in detail \citep{heinemann2022kantorovich}.
+The UOT formulation considered here is the $(p,C)$-Kantorovich-Rubinstein distance (KRD) (see \Cref{sec:krd}) whose structural properties and related $(p,C)$-barycenter have recently been studied in detail \citep{heinemann2022kantorovich}.
 The $(1,1)$-KRD essentially corresponds to the notion of extended Kantorovich norms \citep{kantorovich1958space,hanin1992kantorovich} considered in the context of Lipschitz spaces and signed measures.
 In this context, \cite{guittet2002extended} first introduced a discrete formulation of the problem, where he established a Linear Program (LP) formulation which carries over to the general $(p,C)$-KRD.
 For illustration, a comparison between the $(p,C)$-barycenter and the $p$-Wasserstein barycenter in a simple example is displayed in \Cref{fig:krvswsbary}.
 From a data analysis point of view we find it particularly appealing that for the $(p,C)$-KRD there is a clear geometrical connection between its penalty $C$ and the structural properties of the corresponding UOT plans and $(p,C)$-barycenter.
-More precisely, it is shown in \cite{heinemann2022kantorovich} that $C$ controls the largest scale at which mass transport is possible in an optimal plan.
-This interpretation of the $(p,C)$-KRD allows to easily design it to respect different structural properties of the data and thus makes it a prime candidate for statistical tasks in data analysis.
-Furthermore, each support point of any $(p,C)$-barycenter is contained in a finite set characterised by the value of $C$.
-This allows to adapt OT solvers for the unbalanced problems.\\
+More precisely, it is shown in \cite[Lemma 2.1]{heinemann2022kantorovich} that $C$ controls the largest scale at which mass transport is possible in an optimal plan.
+This interpretation of the $(p,C)$-KRD allows designing it to respect different structural properties of the data and thus makes it a prime candidate for statistical tasks in data analysis.
+In particular, this emphasizes the robustness of the $(p,C)$-KRD to spatial outliers, i.e., data points which are located far in the tails.
+Furthermore, each support point of any $(p,C)$-barycenter is contained in a finite set characterized by the value of $C$.
+This allows to adapt OT solvers for the unbalanced problems.